-The island was discovered on November 11, 1493, which was the same day this ancient holiday was held.
-So the Island was then named St. Martin, in honor of “the feast of St. Martin”.
+The island of St. Maarten was discovered on November 11, 1493, which was the same day this ancient holiday was held.
+So the island was then named St. Martin, in honor of “the feast of St. Martin”.

 On the other hand, Carib people were known for their aggressive war-like nature.
 They were maritime people who sailed throughout the Caribbean conquering island after island.
 They raided the Arawak settlements and enslaved many of them about 30 years before European settlers came.

-With Spain retreating in 1648, the French and the Dutch signed a treaty in 1648 called the Treaty of Mount Concordia, that divided the Island into two parts.
+With Spain retreating in 1648, the French and the Dutch nations signed a treaty in 1648 called the Treaty of Mount Concordia, that divided the island into two parts.
 St. Martin then became a dually owned island.

-Even with the treaty of Mount Concordia signed, ownership of St. Martin passed through the hands of several different countries who were trying to gain control over the Island’s natural resources during the 18th and 19th centuries.
-The country thus experienced the cultural influences from France, England, The Netherlands, Spain, and the United States throughout this time period.
+Even with the treaty of Mount Concordia signed, ownership of St. Martin passed through the hands of several different countries who were trying to gain control over the island’s natural resources during the 18th and 19th centuries.
+The island thus experienced cultural influences from France, England, The Netherlands, Spain, and the United States during this time period.

 During the early 18th century, slaves were used to work on the many sugar plantations that were developed, this lasted until the abolition of slavery in 1848.
-The abolition of slavery led to the downfall of the sugar industry on the Island, this led to a decline in commercial trade and forced many to leave the Island.
+The abolition of slavery led to the downfall of the sugar industry in St. Maarten, this caused a decline in commercial trade and forced many to leave the island.

-In the early 20th century with St. Maarten’s natural resources being depleted, the population of the Island went down to 2000 people.
-In 1940 things changed for St. Maarten with World War II on the scene.
-The trade between St. Maarten and the United States intensified and it led to a very prosperous period for the Island.
+In the early 20th century with St. Maarten’s natural resources being depleted, the population of the island went down to 2,000 people.
+In 1940, with World War II on the scene, things changed for St. Maarten.
+The trade between St. Maarten and the United States intensified and it led to a very prosperous period for the island.

 In the 1960s there was a significant rise in the tourism economy.
 St. Maarten, being only four hours away from the United States and having beautifully sunny and sandy beaches, experienced significant economic growth.
 The population of the country quickly jumped from 4,000 in the 1960s to more than 40,000 by the end of the century.

-In the early 21st century, despite the flourishing tourism economy, the country was in the midst of devastation due to hurricane Luis on September 5, 1995.
-After the Island was rebuilt, 22 years later on September 6, 2017 Hurricane Irma struck the Island.
+In the early 21st century, despite the flourishing tourism economy, St. Maarten was in the midst of devastation due to hurricane Luis on September 5, 1995.
+After St. Martin was rebuilt, 22 years later on September 6, 2017, Hurricane Irma struck the island.